ennova/postmarkdown/readme.md

     <!--more-->

+### Post to categories

+Now, in version `0.1.0`, you can use categories in your post.

+To put your post in some categories, use:

+    categories:
+       - foo
+       - bar

+This is an Array of their categories in the post.

+To list all categories, use:

+    Post.categories_all

+This will return:

+    ["foo", "bar"]

+To do a search for a particular category, do:

+    Post.find_by_category ('foo')

+This will return your posts that have a category named `foo`.

 ### View the Post

 Open `http://localhost:3000/posts` in your browser and you should be able to navigate to your new post.
 The URL for your new post is `http://localhost:3000/posts/2011/01/01/test-post`.